RTippin/messenger/docs/ChatBots.md

 **Create your handler class and extend our [BotActionHandler][link-action-handler] abstract class.**

 - At the very minimum, your class must define a public `handle()` method and a public static `getSettings()` method.
 - Should you need to inject dependencies, you may add your own constructor and type hint any dependencies.
-Your handler class will be instantiated using laravels container.
+Your handler class will be instantiated using laravel's container.

 **Example**
 ```php